 The easiest way to describe gray hats is that they are individuals who only act illegally with the purpose of improving the security of the system or network they’ve broken into.
 They won’t have the permission of the organization or software vendor before looking for vulnerabilities, and might even report back to ask for renumeration, their fee for discovering a vulnerability.
 They often exploit a discovered vulnerability with the goal of raising awareness.

 Even with the media painting all hackers as inherently bad and attaching negative connotations to them, we need to remember that not everything is as the media sees it, and that not all hackers and crackers are equal.
 The world would be a much scarier place with a lot more cybercrime if hackers weren’t actively discovering vulnerabilities and stopping the threats crackers pose.
 And if we didn’t have gray hats, we’d have to say that the world is completely presented in black and white, which we know isn’t true.

 Are you a hacker or merely interested in protecting yourself from crackers?
 Try our SurfaceBrowser™ to see all your public-facing digital landscape, ranging from IP addresses, domain names, open ports and much more.
-Book a demo with our sales team or try a 7-day trial for only $49!
+Book a demo with our sales team today!

 Sign up for our newsletter!